- Applying to study

 2. Apply for a National Police Check After you have signed the Student Undertaking form, you will be required to undergo a National Police Check (opens in a new window) either through your state or territory police service or the Australian Federal Police.
 You should allow 15 working days for your check to be processed.

-- You will need to apply online through the NSW Police website or through a Crim Trac accredited broker (opens in a new window)
+You will need to apply online through the NSW Police website or through an Australian Criminal Intelligence Commission (ACIC) accredited body (opens in a new window).

-- In the online National Police Check form you must complete all mandatory fields marked with an *.
-Once the form is complete, you need to print the confirmation page
+- Complete the online National Police Check form by ensuring that all mandatory fields marked with an * are completed.

 - Submit the confirmation page and proof of identity to a NSW Police station